Skyseezhang321/Machine-Learning1/README.md

-This a repository about Machine Learning knowledge that I have collected.
+This is a repository about Machine Learning knowledge that I have collected.